About The Security Arena @ IT/UU

 2.4.
 Cyber-Security and Privacy in Digital Control Systems

 Control systems are ubiquitous in modern societies, supporting the continuous operation of critical infrastructures such as power systems, transportation networks, and water distribution networks.
-Reports on cyber-attacks, such as Stuxnet, have shown their devastating consequences on digitally controlled systems supporting modern societies, and shed light on their modus operandi: first learn the system, then tamper the visible information so the attack is undetected, and meanwhile have significant impact on the physical system.
+Reports on cyber-attacks, such as Stuxnet, have shown their devastating consequences on digitally controlled systems supporting modern societies, and shed light on their modus operandi: first learn the system, then tamper the visible information so the attack is undetected, and meanwhile have a significant impact on the physical system.
 It is therefore of the utmost importance for control systems to be able to early detect and mitigate malicious cyber-attacks, which aim at extracting sensitive information from the system, and having a significant impact on the system while remaining undetected.

-We aim to bring together information security and control engineering under a risk management framework, by leveraging physics-based models to analyse the impact and vulnerability of feedback control systems to cyber-attacks, and to develop novel methods to detect attacks and efficiently deploy protection mechanisms.
+We aim to bring together information security and control engineering under a risk management framework, by leveraging physics-based models to analyze the impact and vulnerability of feedback control systems to cyber-attacks, and to develop novel methods to detect attacks and efficiently deploy protection mechanisms.
 See for instance this paper, and this one. (contact: André Teixeira)

 The first Matariki workshop on Cybersecurity was held 16-17 December 2019, Dartmouth (see here).